 Can these zero-prep team building games be adapted for fully remote teams?

-Absolutely.
-Activities like Virtual Group Map, Emoji Story, Virtual Trivia, and Speed Networking are designed for digital environments, leveraging video conferencing and chat features without physical materials.
+Definitely.
+Games like Virtual Group Map, Emoji Story, Virtual Trivia, and Speed Networking are built for digital settings, making use of video calls and chat without needing physical materials.